Let me be the first to say that I’m not certain where emoji domains are headed.

 I personally think it’s a pretty fair request of Freenom.
 After all, no one is holding a gun to anyone’s head making them register any domain exclusively with Freenom.
 It’s your call.

-Where can you sell emoji domains?
+Where can you buy, sell, or lease/rent emoji domains?

 Now that you know where and what extensions are available when purchasing and registering emoji domains, then use one of the following links to spark your emoji domain imagination: